 Additionally, in Indonesia we quickly found partners who are able to process the plastic into pellets during a technologically demanding process.
 We were also able to identify organizations there that use all the plastics that we cannot yet use to produce our products to make other new items or to generate thermal energy.

-Our first self-built clean-up program is located in Demak on the Indonesian island of Java.
+Our first self-built clean-up program is located on the Indonesian island of Java in Demak, Jepara and Bantul.
 The base of the clean-up program is located at the mouth of several rivers carrying large amounts of plastic waste from the inland into the ocean, adding up to the plastic carried into the ocean through winds and rainfalls.
 The plastic waste recovered there tends to be less contaminated and decomposed.

 Ocean Impact Plastic, by our definition, is plastic waste that has been improperly disposed due to a lack of waste management systems and is therefore either already drifting in the ocean or is to be found in coastal nature and therefore at risk of entering the oceans.
 Our team collects this plastic before it continues to threaten the environment, especially the oceans, and can destroy important habitats.
 Since all plastics are collected manually and among others are subject to tides and currents in the region of the clean-up program, the Ocean Impact Plastic composition varies significantly.

 Ocean Impact Plastic is composed of actively collected plastic from the ocean, including mangrove regions and from coastal areas.
 The latter is mainly collected in the delta region of local rivers, coastal waters and villages.
 As the local people usually do not have access to a functioning waste management system, they can also hand in their plastic waste directly after use at our collection points.